Using Blender on a Cloud Computer

 First off I had to create an account and add a computer.
 My connection was tested and I was linked to one of the seven Vagon servers distributed all around the world, to ensure low latency.

-When I run my computer, I started with the Planet option, which gave me access to an NVIDIA Tesla T4 video card, 4 processor cores, and 16 GB of RAM.
-It took a few minutes to start up and connect until a fresh Windows home screen appeared.
+When I first launched my Vagon computer, I started with the Planet option, which gave me access to an NVIDIA Tesla T4 video card, 4 processor cores, and 16 GB of RAM.
+It took a few minutes to start up and connect, but soon a fresh Windows home screen appeared.

 I switched my browser to full screen and felt the excitement of having a brand new computer in front of me.